jdee/ios-knob-control/README.md

 Notes
 -----

-- The rotary switch animation is not done.
-The intention of this animation is that if you rotate the knob with your finger a small distance away from an allowed position, it will snap to the next or previous position very quickly, even before the gesture is complete.
-That complicates matters.
-This animation might be removed.
-At any rate, it's currently buggy.
 - I finally changed all angular parameters (position, min, max, etc.) to be in (-M_PI, M_PI].
   The min and max parameters are not currently validated, but they should be in that range.
 - Not all combinations of parameters work at the moment in the demo app, but many of them